singhnirbhai/mlops-project/README.md

 - longitude
 - latutude

-We use a Random Forest Classifier trained on the **Earthquake death bDataset**.
+We use a Random Forest Classifier trained on the **Earthquake death Dataset**.

 ---